Have you been wanting to start a blog but you’re not sure how much it costs to run a blog?

 You may or may not need this skill.

 It may not be a cost you have to run your blog, but it’s something to consider.

 As technology improves, you are able to do more and more without any coding involved.

 But if you need something complex created or if you come across website edits that you’re unable to do, you can hire.

-Fiverr is another good solution if you are in need of a coder.
+Freelancer (you get $40 with that link) is a good solution if you are in need of a coder.

 Price Range: $0 – $2,500